Use a Chinese, Hebrew, or Islamic lunar calendar on Mac

 You can also view lunar calendar birthdays and holidays.

 Turn on a lunar calendar

-In the Calendar app on your Mac, choose Calendar > Preferences, then click General.
+In the Calendar app on your Mac, choose Calendar > Settings, then click General.

-Select “Show alternate calendar,” then choose a lunar calendar from the pop-up menu.
+Select “Show alternate calendar,” then choose one of the lunar calendars from the pop-up menu.

 View lunar calendar birthdays

 If you enter lunar calendar birthdays for people in the Contacts app, those birthdays appear on your calendar when you enable the Birthdays calendar.

 The Lunar Birthday field automatically appears in the Contacts app if your Mac is set to a region that uses lunar calendars.
 See Change how dates, times, and more display.

 If you don’t see the Lunar Birthday field, you can add it to a contact’s card.
 See Add birthdays to Contacts.